 Using Excel macros is a common way for attackers to run malicious commands on a victim’s computer.
 Macros can be very useful for task automation in Excel, but they also enable other commands to be run with little to no user interaction.

-In some companies, macro-enabled files are blocked in email (a good security measure).
+In some companies, macro-enabled files are blocked in email (this is a good security measure).
 Sometimes attackers use Excel version 4.0 macros, also known as XLM-macros.
 This way the file is not interpreted as a macro-enabled document, unlike a modern Visual Basic Application (VBA) -based macro document, and therefore is not blocked.

-- Victim receives an urgent email with .xls file attachment
+- The victim receives an urgent email with .xls file attachment

 - Victim previews the file in Outlook

-- As the preview doesn’t seem to work, victim opens the file in Excel
+- As the preview doesn’t seem to work, the victim opens the file in Excel

-- Victim follows the instructions and enables editing and content
+- The victim follows the instructions and enables editing and content

 - The hidden script activates and takes the victim to a malicious website

-In the video, our victim receives an urgent .xls file that requires immediate attention.
-Creating sense of urgency is a social engineering technique with the aim to cause an emotional reaction in the victim.
+In the video, the victim receives an urgent .xls file that requires immediate attention.
+Creating a sense of urgency is a social engineering technique with the aim to cause an emotional reaction in the victim.